-Style Guides: What They Are and Why Every Business Needs One
+What Is a Style Guide and Why Your Business Needs One

-I recently received a press release that actually made my jaw drop.
+We once received a press release that actually made us gasp.

 Each sentence was quadruple-spaced.